temporalio/cli/docs/cmd-options/non-deterministic.md

 	- cli
 ---

+Alias: **-n**
 Reset Workflow Execution only if its last Event is WorkflowTaskFailed with a nondeterministic error.